boilthesea/cleanvid/README.md

   --win                 Use Windows-compatible multi-step processing (try this if you encounter errors on Windows, especially command-line length errors)
 ```

-Alternately, you can use the experimental cleanvidgui.py to pass all of the above options through checkboxes and fields.
-The gui relies on additional libraries customtkinter and tkinterdnd2.
+## Graphical User Interface (GUI)

+CleanVid includes a comprehensive GUI (`cleanvidgui.py`) that provides a user-friendly way to configure all cleaning options, manage a processing queue, and preview changes.

+The GUI requires additional libraries: `customtkinter` and `tkinterdnd2`.

+### Basic Usage

+1. **Input Video**: Select your source video file via the browse button or by dragging and dropping a file onto the application window.
+2. **Subtitles**: If a matching subtitle file is found nearby, it will be loaded automatically.
+If not subliminal will also attempt to download subtitles if none are found.
+You can also manually select or download subtitles.
+3. **Output**: Configure where you want the cleaned video to be saved.

+### Configuration Tabs

+The GUI organizes CleanVid's numerous options into several tabs:

+- **Options**: Basic settings like the profanity (swears) file, time padding around mutes, and language preference.
+- **Subtitle/Chapters**: Settings for subtitle embedding, hardcoding (burning), and creating automatic chapter markers at mute points.
+- **Video/Audio**: Controls for re-encoding parameters, audio stream selection, and downmixing.

+### Preview and Selective Filtering

+The **Preview** feature allows you to see exactly what CleanVid intends to filter before it modifies your files:

+1. Click the **Preview** button to analyze the video and subtitles.
+2. A **CleanVid Preview** window will open, displaying a list of every detected profanity line.
+3. For each detection, you can see the original text and the proposed "clean" version.
+4. **Selectively Filter**: Use the checkboxes to choose which edits to apply.
+Uncheck any lines you wish to keep as-is.
+5. Click **Apply Selected** to begin the cleaning process with your specific exclusions.

 ### GUI Queue Feature

 The Cleanvid GUI includes a powerful queue system to process multiple video files efficiently:

-- **Queue Panel**: A dedicated panel on the right side of the GUI displays the video processing queue.
+- **Queue Panel**: Located on the right side of the GUI.
-- **Adding Files**:
-  - Click the `+` button at the top of the queue panel to open a file dialog and select one or more video files.
+- **Adding Files**: Click the `+` button in the Queue panel to select one or more video files.
+Each batch of files added to the queue will "lock in" the current settings from the Options tabs.
-  - (Future: Drag-and-drop functionality may be supported).
-- **Settings per Batch**: When you add a batch of files, the settings currently selected in the "Options" tabs (e.g., swears file, output formats, encoding parameters) are locked in specifically for those files.
-If you change the settings and then add another batch of files, the new settings will apply only to that new batch.
+- **Managing items**:
+  - **🗑️ Trash Icon**: Remove a specific item from the queue.
-- **Managing the Queue**:
+  - **`x` Button**: Clear the entire queue.
-  - **Remove File**: Click the trash can icon (🗑️) next to any file in the queue to remove it.
-  - **Clear Queue**: Click the `x` button at the top of the queue panel to remove all files from the queue.
-  - **View Settings**: Hover your mouse over a file in the queue to see a tooltip displaying the specific settings that are locked in for that file.
+  - **Settings Tooltip**: Hover over any item in the queue to see a tooltip detailing the settings that were applied to it.
-- **Processing the Queue**:
-  - Click the "Run Queue" button (this button may also say "Clean Video" if the queue is empty but a single job is defined by the main input fields) to start processing all files in the queue sequentially.
-  - The GUI will process one file at a time, using its associated settings.
-Output and errors for each file will be displayed in the console area.
-- **Pausing and Resuming**:
-  - While the queue is processing, a "Pause" button will become available.
-Clicking it will pause the queue after the currently processing file is completed.
-  - The button will then change to "Resume", allowing you to continue processing the queue from where it left off.
-- **Queue Persistence**: If you close the Cleanvid GUI while there are files remaining in the queue (either waiting or if processing was paused), the queue will be automatically saved.
-When you next start the GUI, these pending items will be reloaded into the queue.
-- **Help**: Click the `?` button at the top of the queue panel for a summary of these instructions within the application.

-This queue system allows for flexible batch processing with different settings applied to different sets of videos.
+- **Processing**: Click **Run Queue** (or **Clean Video**) to start sequential processing.
+- **Pause/Resume**: Pause processing after the current item and resume whenever you're ready.
+The queue state is automatically saved if you close the application.

 ### Docker